The Best & Worst Produce Buys at Costco

 Costco is full of great deals, from the TVs to the packaged snacks to the milk and eggs.
 But when it comes to food that isn't shelf-stable, those Costco purchases are only a good deal if you'll use the food before it spoils.

 With that in mind, we decided to take a look at the best and worst produce buys at Costco, based on how fast certain fruits and vegetables spoil.
 Keep this list in mind next time you're shopping at the warehouse.
-And while you're there, don't miss these 15 Costco Foods That Make Meal Prep Easy.
+Then, don't miss The Best & Worst Costco Bakery Items—Ranked!

 Potatoes can last for weeks in your pantry if they're stored properly.
 So go ahead and buy that 10-pound bag of potatoes at Costco.

 Berries can stay fresh for up to eight days, but there's a good chance they'll last less than that, depending on how fresh the ones you buy are.
-Skip the blueberries, raspberries, and blackberries at Costco, unless you need a lot of them for a recipe.
+Skip the blueberries, raspberries, and blackberries at Costco, unless you're buying them from the freezer aisle!
 Berries are just one of the 20 Foods That Spoil the Fastest.

 BEST: Bell Peppers